veech/asn1meta/readme.md

 - `field`: Contains the ASN.1 field information
   - `type`: The ASN.1 type of the field
-  - `constraint`: Optional tuple of (min, max) from INTEGER constraints
+  - `restrict-to`: Optional tuple of (min, max) from INTEGER restrictions
 - `meta`: Contains all user-defined metadata
   - Any key-value pairs defined in the `@Key value` format